edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 You should see output with both a Client Version and Server Version component.

-Now that we have our cluster, we’ll install the Marblerun CLI.
+Now your cluster is ready and we’ll install the Marblerun CLI.

 ## Step 1: Install the CLI